casbin/node-casbin/README.md

     }
     ```

-3. Besides the static policy file, node-casbin also provides API for permission management at run-time.
+3. Besides the static policy file, node-Casbin also provides API for permission management at run-time.
 For example, You can get all the roles assigned to a user as below:

     ```typescript
     const roles = enforcer.getRoles('alice');